Forum user filip1234 did not have a good night at Birmingham's Legs 11 strip club.

 I spoke to several employees on the phone.
 All they could tell me was that the transactions had to be me and that the champagne room was very expensive.

 I did contact the police, who were of no assistance.
 I later contacted solicitors, who helped me to create my dispute with the club.

 What did the police tell you?

-Due to the card needing a PIN for each transaction, they were unable to help, as I would’ve either had to put the PIN in myself or give the PIN out, each of which would’ve been my responsibility.
-Apparently.
+Due to the card needing a PIN for each transaction, they were unable to help, as I would’ve either had to put the PIN in myself or given the PIN out, each of which would’ve been my responsibility, apparently.

 Do you think you were drugged?

 The final straw for authorities came in February 2017, when a man complained that he and his friends had been intimidated into handing over nearly £2,000 [$2,763] just to leave the Broad Street venue.
 Another man also claimed he was charged £1,100 [$1,519] for a single transaction.
 In fact, in 2017 alone, a total of £23,968 [$33,112] was allegedly robbed from customers at Legs 11, including from two men who said they were drugged.

 In the report, Superintendent Andy Parsons wrote, "One of the victims went as far as getting a home drug test kit which indicated that he was under the influence of methadone.
 The victim had £9,000 [$12,433] taken from his credit card."

 Parallels exist with Scores lap dance club in New York, where, in 2014, four dancers were arrested for drugging men with ketamine, cocaine, and MDMA, before making massive charges to their cards.
 One guy was charged £93,000 [$128,483] and, when he complained, was threatened with having compromising photos of him posted online.
 Items billed to the men's cards included lap dances, bottles of champagne, rounds of Patron, and "generous" tips.